-Fur processing is earth-friendly
+Fur Processing is earth-friendly

-Fur is a natural, organic material, and like all such materials will quickly disintegrate and biodegrade unless preventive measures are taken.
+Like all such materials will quickly disintegrate and biodegrade unless preventive measures are taken.
 To prolong the life of fur garments, pelts first undergo a special tanning process known as “dressing”.
 This process protects the hair follicles and the fur, while making the skin less prone to disintegration and therefore more durable.

 Animal rights groups like to claim that the dressing process uses chemicals that are harmful to the environment.
 They furthermore claim that these chemicals are so effective that they prevent fur garments from biodegrading at the end of their useful lives, making them no better in this regard than fake fur.
 So let’s look at the facts.